cxmiller21/aws-fargate-project/README.md

 * Add a VPC module
 * Create an ALB to remove the need to use public IP addresses
 * Have containers run in private subnets
-* Restrict node sg to only allow 3000 inbound from vue-client sg
+* Restrict node sg to only allow 3000 inbound from client sg
 * GitHub Actions for CI/CD Deployments when changes are pushed to the client or server folders
 * AWS Monitoring dashboard for Fargate containers
 * AWS Monitoring alarms and notifications for Fargate containers